timbarker/Badger.Common/README.md

 var result = Divide(100, 2);

+// returns the result or a supplied default if result is None result.ValueOr(42);

-// returns the result or 0 if result is None result.ValueOr(0);
+// returns the result or invokes a function to get a default if result is None result.ValueOr(() => 42);

 // multiplies the result by 100 only if result is not None result.Map(v => v * 100);